ansery2001-lab/ansery2001-lab/README.md

 <hr/>

 ## 👨‍💻 About Me
-I am an Embedded Software Engineer | Coding Instructor at iSchool
+I'm an Embedded Software Engineer | Coding Instructor at iSchool
 <hr/>

 ## 👨‍💻 Contact Me